AdobeDocs/commerce-marketplace/src/pages/guides/sellers/extension-resubmit/index.md

 1. Make the necessary corrections to your marketing information in the Marketing Submission fields.

-1. When the marketing issue(s) are corrected, click <span class="btn">Submit</span> to submit, or click <span class="btn">Save Draft</span> if you have other changes to make before re-submitting the extension.
+1. When the marketing issue(s) are corrected, click **Submit** to submit, or click **Save Draft** if you have other changes to make before re-submitting the extension.